micaelmalta/eopayment/README.txt

 The spplus and paybox module also depend upon the python Crypto library for DES decoding of the merchant key and RSA signature validation on the responses.

+Some backends allow to specify the order and transaction ids in different fields, in order to allow to match them in payment system backoffice.
+They are:
+- Payzen
+- SIPS
+- SystemPay

+For other backends, the order and transaction ids, separated by '!' are sent in order id field, so they can be matched in backoffice.

 Changelog
 =========